boxedworks/SteamReviewChecker/readme.txt

 === AFTER SETUP ===
 ===================

 After successful setup, if you followed my Task Scheduler setup, SteamReviewChecker will run at every logon and check if your Steam apps' reviews have increased.
 If they do increase, a Windows notification will pop up and tell you how many reviews you have received per game.
 If you want to change how often/when the task runs, you can edit the task itself in Windows Task Scheduler.
 If you want to change what happens when SteamReviewChecker detects a change in review number, you can edit the 'Register-ReviewsChanged' function in src.ps1.
-The rest is up to you.
+The rest is up to you!